Jingo88/bestMovies/README.md

 Here we are allowing the user to add movies to their "favorite" list.
 The first two "SELECT" iterations are getting us the user and movie id.
 The "DELETE" section is used to ensure movies cannot be duplicated on a users list.
 The "INSERT" is to create the relationship of between the user and movie in the "favorites" table.

-Encapsulating these events within each other stopped the issues caused by JS async properties.
-For example, if you did not encapsulate them, sometimes the DELETE and or INSERT events may run before the user_id/movie_id is returned.
+Encapsulating these events within each other prevents issues caused by JS async properties.
+For example, if you did not encapsulate the db events, the DELETE or INSERT events may run before the user_id/movie_id is returned.

 ```
 app.post('/movies/favAdd/:title', function(req,res){